getlantern/lantern/README.md

 ### Dev README

-Please, go to [README-dev](README-dev.md) for a deeper explanation of the Lantern internals and cloud services.
+Please, go to [README-dev](README-dev.md) for an in-depth explanation of the Lantern internals and cloud services.

 ### Contributing changes